seanpan/babel-plugin-static-modify-jsx/README.md

 # babel-plugin-static-modify-jsx
 A babel plugin to modify JSX while transforming.
-Very useful when you have a **core view layer** with common and stable functionalities, some separated/specified/customized requirements need to be implemented or add to your application though.It is a very common senario when your application is a platform-like project which need to support several different customers.
+Very useful when you have a **core view layer** with common and stable functionality, some specified/customized requirements need to be implemented or added to your application though.
+It is a very common scenario when a platform-like project need to support several different customers.
+To keep the core view layer pure, separated config as decorative DSL is quite necessary.

 ### Usage